 For more information about photometry in astronomy, check the photometric system article on Wikipedia.

 The surface brightess reported below is an indication of the brightness per unit of angular area of IC 180.

 Apparent size of IC 180The following table reports IC 180 apparent angular size.
 The green area displayed on top of the DSS2 image of IC 180 is a visual representation of it.

 The image below is a photograph of IC 180 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 180 - Spiral Galaxy is classified as Spiral (SAb) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 180 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+IC 180 - Spiral Galaxy in Aries is classified as Spiral (SAb) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 180 - Spiral Galaxy in Aries in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 180

 Celestial coordinates for the J2000 equinox of IC 180 are provided in the following table: